thrashr888/Anatomy/README.md

 # Anatomy - An HTML Framework

-Anatomy includes the basics of a modern HTML template.
+Anatomy includes the basics of a modern HTML template so you don't have to start your HTML from scratch.

   - XHTML 1.0 Transitional
-  - Hosted at GitHub
   - Smart defaults including jQuery, 960 and Google Ajax API
-  - Header, content and footer DIVs
+  - Layout basics: header, content and footer DIVs
-  - CSS Dropdown Menu
-  - CSS Frameworks (960, Blueprint, YUI)
+  - CSS Frameworks (960, Blueprint, YUI, Dropdown Menu)
   - JS Frameworks (jQuery, Prototype + Scriptaculous, MooTools, Dojo, YUI, Ext)
   - Google Analytics Tag
   - Text to be replaced is marked by "REPLACE"
+  - Hosted at GitHub

 ## Getting Started